-Forward-thinking faculty at the college created, in 1982, the first U.S. graduate program combining nutrition and exercise sciences.
-Today, offered jointly with the Applied Exercise Physiology Program, the master’s degree in Nutrition and Exercise Physiology provides our students with a comprehensive foundation in both nutrition and exercise physiology alike based on the most current research evidence—alongside a practical environment where they can apply these learned skills.
+Forward-thinking faculty at Teachers College created, in 1982, the first U.S. graduate program combining nutrition and exercise sciences.
+Today, offered jointly with the Applied Exercise Physiology Program, the MS-RDN degree in Nutrition and Exercise Physiology provides our students with a comprehensive foundation in both nutrition and exercise physiology based on the most current research evidence—alongside a practical environment where they can apply these learned skills.

-In addition to coursework in preparation for the Registered Dietitian-Nutritionist (RDN) credential, students may be eligible for American College of Sports Medicine (ACSM) certifications including Certified Personal Trainer (CPT) and Certified Exercise Physiologist (EP), as well as the National Strength and Conditioning Association’s (NSCA) Certified Strength and Conditioning Specialist (CSCS), depending on coursework completed.
+In addition to master’s courses and supervised experiential learning that prepare students for the Registered Dietitian-Nutritionist (RDN) credential, students may be eligible for American College of Sports Medicine (ACSM) certifications including Certified Personal Trainer (CPT) and Certified Exercise Physiologist (EP), as well as the National Strength and Conditioning Association’s (NSCA) Certified Strength and Conditioning Specialist (CSCS), depending on courses completed.
 In addition, students are provided training in sports nutrition and participate in a practicum with collegiate athletes.
 Students also have the opportunity to participate in on-going research projects.

-This cross-discipline program provides graduates with the knowledge and strategies/skills to implement both nutrition and exercise or physical activity programs for a variety of audiences and to work in sports nutrition.
+This cross-discipline program provides graduates with the knowledge and skills to implement both nutrition and exercise or physical activity programs for a variety of audiences and to work in sports nutrition.